dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/15 Lecture 15.md

 It seems that most people who compute a lot of zeta functions mostly focus on hyperelliptic function fields.

 How are you going to compute zeta functions or even places for more complicated function fields?
-The Riemann-Hurwitz formula says that since any function field is a finite degree extension of a rational function field, the curve is given as a degree 2 branched cover of $\PP^1$, it suffices to compute the fibers of this cover.
+The Riemann-Hurwitz formula says that since any function field is a finite degree extension of a rational function field, the curve is given as a degree 2 branched cover of $\PP^1$, it suffices to compute the fibers of this cover in order to get point counts.
 :::